greenelab/phenoplier_manuscript/manuscript.md

 the National Institute of Diabetes and Digestive and Kidney Diseases (DK126194 to B.F.
 Voight);
 the Daniel B. Burke Endowed Chair for Diabetes Research to S.F.A.
 Grant.

+The Phase III of the eMERGE Network was initiated and funded by the NHGRI through the following grants:
+U01 HG8657 (Group Health Cooperative/University of Washington);
+U01 HG8685 (Brigham and Womens Hospital);
+U01 HG8672 (Vanderbilt University Medical Center);
+U01 HG8666 (Cincinnati Childrens Hospital Medical Center);
+U01 HG6379 (Mayo Clinic);
+U01 HG8679 (Geisinger Clinic);
+U01 HG8680 (Columbia University Health Sciences);
+U01 HG8684 (Childrens Hospital of Philadelphia);
+U01 HG8673 (Northwestern University);
+U01 HG8701 (Vanderbilt University Medical Center serving as the Coordinating Center);
+U01 HG8676 (Partners Healthcare/Broad Institute);
+and U01 HG8664 (Baylor College of Medicine).

+The Penn Medicine BioBank (PMBB) is funded by the Perelman School of Medicine at the University of Pennsylvania, a gift from the Smilow family, and the National Center for Advancing Translational Sciences of the National Institutes of Health under CTSA Award Number UL1TR001878.
+We thank D. Birtwell, H. Williams, P. Baumann and M. Risman for informatics support regarding the PMBB.
+We thank the staff of the Regeneron Genetics Center for whole-exome sequencing of DNA from PMBB participants.

 Figure {@fig:entire_process}a was created with BioRender.com.